NinaZiegenbein/wrictools/README.md

 comment values are combined or “manual”, where you can specify your own. - **manual** \[String\] Custom codes for subjects in Room 1 and Room 2 if `code` is “manual”. - **save_csv** \[Logical\], whether to save extracted metadata and data to CSV files or not.
-Default is True - **path_to_save** \[String\] Directory path for saving CSV files, NULL uses the current directory, NULL is Deafult. - **combine** \[Logical\], whether to combine S1 and S2 measurements.
+Default is False - **path_to_save** \[String\] Directory path for saving CSV files, NULL uses the current directory, NULL is Default. - **combine** \[Logical\], whether to combine S1 and S2 measurements.
 Default is True - **method**
 \[String\] Method for combining measurements (“mean”, “median”, “s1”, “s2”, “min”, “max”). - **start** \[character or POSIXct or NULL\], rows